pahihu/mumps/doc/manual.md

     SET ^$SYSTEM("VOL",2,"FILE")="/home/user/MUMPS/db/app.dat"

+### Remote volume sets

+DGP (Distributed Global Protocol) is not compatible with any MUMPS networking standards.
+It uses the [nanomsg library](http://nanomsg.org) and you should compile the sources with the following additions in the Makefile:

+    EXTRA += -DMV1_DGP=1
+    LIBS  += -lnanomsg

+The server MUMPS system starts network daemons.
+The maximum number of network daemons is 10.
+The connection interface is specified as a transport protocol base URL in the nanomsg library format and a base port number.
+Each network daemon constructs its connection point from the URL and the base port number.

+Example:

+    mumps -i 1 -n 5 -u tcp://192.168.1.23 -p 2000 datadb

+The command above will start the MUMPS environment which ID is 1, with 5 network daemons, with the following connection point URLs:

+    tcp://192.168.1.23:2000
+    tcp://192.168.1.23:2001
+    tcp://192.168.1.23:2002
+    tcp://192.168.1.23:2003
+    tcp://192.168.1.23:2004

+The client MUMPS systems can mount a volume from a server MUMPS system, with the following commands:

+    SET ^$SYSTEM("VOL",2,"LOCAL_NAME")="AAA"
+    SET ^$SYSTEM("VOL",2,"FILE")="tcp://192.168.1.23:2002/BBB"

+This commands specify that the local volume "AAA" stands for the remote volume "BBB" on the remote server.
+The client will connect using TCP/IP protocol to the IP address 192.168.1.23 on port 2002.

+Using the volume "AAA" on the client system will transfer each database command to the remote system and the results are coming from there.

+Each MUMPS environment participating in a remote environment (either as a server or client) should have a unique system ID, which should be specified on the command line, when you start the environment.
+The unique system ID is necessary to support remote locking, because each JOB will get a unique job number which is constructed from the system ID and the local JOB number.

+Timeouts specified on remote LOCKs are not used.
+Instead the system parameter `DGP_LOCK_TIMEOUT` is used on the server system to specify a timeout for the LOCK commands.
+First the locks are established on the local system.
+If they succeed locks are placed on the remote system.

 ### MV1API

 You can connect to a MUMPS environment with the use of the [MV1 connect API](https://github.com/pahihu/mumps/blob/development/mv1api/mv1api.h) using the